freeradical13/freeradical13.github.io/index.md

 ### Prokaryotes

 [Prokaryotes][] are composed of a phospholipid bilayer cell membrane.
-In most prokaryotes, this membrane is surrounded by a stronger, [peptidoglycan cell wall][] made of sugars and polypeptides.
+In most prokaryotes, this membrane is surrounded by a stronger cell wall made of sugars and polypeptides.
 The cytoplasm includes an area not enclosed with a membrane called the [nucleoid][] which contains the DNA, generally arranged into plasmids.
 Prokaryotes may have flagella used for locomotion and sensing.

 Most prokaryotes are capable of [taxis][] which is movement toward or away a stimulus.
 [Chemotaxis][] is taxis with a chemical stimulus.